melizalab/libtfr/README.md

 The library will also calculate conventional windowed spectrograms and multitaper spectrograms.

 Libtfr has C and Python APIs.
-The Python package is compatible with versions 2.7, 3.2, 3.3, and 3.4
+The Python package is compatible with versions 2.7, 3.2, 3.3, and 3.4.
+It is known to work on Linux and OS X, but has not been tested on Windows.

 [![Build Status](https://travis-ci.org/melizalab/libtfr.png?branch=master)](https://travis-ci.org/melizalab/libtfr)